Speaker Guidelines: Business Process Management Conference Europe

 Please note that abstracts which are longer than the specified length may be shortlisted, but will be edited down by us to fit the brochure and presented back to you for approval.

-You will be notified whether your submission has been accepted by the end of April 2017.
+You will be notified whether your submission has been accepted by the beginning of May 2018.

 IRM UK Strategic IT Training